clink-app/beautiful-jekyll/_posts/2019-11-10-Usability-Testing-Review.md

 | 1.
 Meaning of "quick find" unclear  |  4  |
 | 2.
 Would be helpful to have "events list" implemented  |  2  |

-*Note: the change addressing problem two from the second user test (adding greyed out text telling the user to
+*Note: the change addressing problem two from the second user test (adding greyed out text signifying that the user can type) was implemented after user test 2, before user test 3.

 # Results